 This twirly dress has generated a lot more interest than I ever expected and I have had some people ask questions, so I thought I’d make life easier on everyone and do a tutorial for you.
 Because I love you.

 - T-shirt in desired size

 - Fabric: I found mine at JoAnns, and it has great drape, or hangs really pretty.
-For a 5T, I used 1 1/2 yards.
+For a 5T, I used 1 1/2 yards of 58" fabric.
 Here’s how I figured it: